 - Are there any items that are restricted from being brought with me, such as clothing, books, a phone or laptop?

 - Can I fill out paperwork in advance?

 - May I wait outside or in my car until I’m called in for my procedure?

 - Can a member of my family or caregiver accompany me?

 - Is follow-up provided in person, or may I make use of telehealth?

 There are also post-procedure considerations to consider.
 Many people face concerns with the possibility of contracting COVID-19 after staying in the hospital, so consult with your medical professional about the need to self-monitor for symptoms, as well as for tips about any extra precautions you might take, such as avoiding contact with other people for a certain amount of time, wearing a mask or gloves in the home when others are there, extra sanitizing measures to take, etc. The doctor may recommend taking your temperature and oxygen levels in the home.
 If that’s the case, make sure you obtain a thermometer and pulse oximeter.

-As soon as you are satisfied with the answers you’ve received along with the assurance that the procedure is safe to schedule, get in touch with JFS Care, the leading senior caregivers in Los Angeles and the surrounding areas who are dedicated to ensuring senior safety and wellbeing.
+As soon as you are satisfied with the answers you’ve received along with the assurance that the procedure is safe to schedule, get in touch with JFS Care, a trusted provider of Jewish family services home health care in Los Angeles and the surrounding areas who are dedicated to ensuring senior safety and wellbeing.
 Our transitional care services can help make sure things are taken care of before, during, and after your procedure, including transportation, picking up groceries and prescription medications, helping you get settled in back at your home and monitoring for any variations in condition, and more.
-Connect with us any time at (213) 383-2273 to learn more about our Jewish family health services or view our full service area here.
+Need more information or our Jewish family services home health care?
+Connect with us any time at (213) 383-2273 to learn more or view our full service area here.